 Colleges, School and Institutes

-While Dr Sugden’s research interest is rooted in broadly agrarian geography, he has pursued leads of enquiry in three overlapping themes.
+While Dr Sugden’s research interest is rooted in broadly agrarian geography and environmental change, he has pursued leads of enquiry in three overlapping themes.
 A first long standing field of interest is on agrarian formations which fall outside the sphere of capitalism in the traditional sense, in particular, South Asian landlordism.
 A long running thread in his research has been on the evolution and reproduction of rural class relations as older agrarian formations interact with capitalist labour and product markets.
 He has been engaged extensively in debates over land reform, and the larger ‘Agrarian Question’ in South Asia, including its social, political and economic implications, and the legacy of colonial and pre-colonial state formations on contemporary relations of production.

 A second strand of research is focused on climate change resilience for farmers and the tensions between physical water scarcity linked to drought, and access constraints rooted in the relations of production.
 This culminated in cutting edge action research with grassroots partners in Nepal, Bihar and West Bengal to pilot radical new forms of economic and political organization through farmer collectives (http://dsi4mtf.usq.edu.au/dsi4mtf/).
 Fraser is committed to interdisciplinary research, and works regularly with agricultural engineers, agronomists and hydrologists to address the technological (as well as social) barriers to agricultural intensification amongst the land poor majority in South Asia.